Herbert J. Grover

 Herbert J. "Bert" Grover (born February 5, 1937) is a retired American educator and Democratic politician.
-He was the c23rd Superintendent of Public Instruction of Wisconsin, serving nearly 12 years (1981–1993).
+He was the 23rd Superintendent of Public Instruction of Wisconsin, serving nearly 12 years (1981–1993).
 Earlier in his career, he was a member of the Wisconsin State Assembly, representing Menominee and Shawano counties.

 Early life and career

 Born in Fond du Lac, Wisconsin, Grover graduated from Shawano High School.
 He earned his bachelor's degree from St. Norbert College in De Pere, Wisconsin, in 1959.
 He went to work as a legislative assistant to United States Senator William Proxmire in Washington, D.C., and, while there continued his education at American University, where he received his master's degree in international law in 1963.

 Wisconsin Assembly years

 He returned to Wisconsin to work on a Ph.D. in political science at the University of Wisconsin–Madison, but paused his education to run for Wisconsin State Assembly in 1964.
 Running as a first-time candidate Democrat in the heavily-Republican Menominee–Shawano district, he was considered a long-shot against incumbent Theodore Abrahamson, a power broker in Shawano County for over two decades.
 Inspired by the campaign tactics of Senator Proxmire, Grover canvassed thousands of farms in the district, covering over 17,000 miles during the campaign.
 He made a bid for cross-over Republican votes with the slogan "cross over to Grover" and won Shawano County while the county was only one of four in the state to vote for Senator Barry Goldwater over President Lyndon B. Johnson in the presidential election that year.
 Overall, he won 54% of the vote in 1964, went on to win three more elections in the district, and won a fifth term representing the 87th Assembly district, which was drawn to replace most of the territory of his former Menominee–Shawano district in the 1972 redistricting plan.

 He served on the Assembly Education Committee throughout his tenure in office, and was chairman for the 1973–1974 session.
 Likely the most important contribution of his tenure in the Assembly was helping to shepherd Governor Patrick Lucey's plan to merge the University of Wisconsin System with what had previously been the State University System.

 While in the Assembly, he resumed his education, earning his Teaching Certificate from University of Wisconsin–Stevens Point in 1967, and continuing his doctoral work at the University of Wisconsin–Madison, ultimately earning his Ph.D. in educational administration in 1974.
 He worked as a teacher in the Shawano area between legislative sessions.

-He briefly ran for State Superintendent of Public Instruction in 1973, after receiving the endorsement of political committee formed by a group of educators, but withdrew before the election after failing to receive the endorsement of the Wisconsin Education Association Council—the state teacher's union.
+He briefly ran for State Superintendent of Public Instruction in 1973, after receiving the endorsement of political committee formed by a group of educators, but withdrew before the election after failing to receive the endorsement of the Wisconsin Education Association Council—the state teachers' union.